So You’ve Had a Psychosis

 If things get emotional, remember to breathe and take a moment to gather yourself.
 It’s better to say “excuse me, I need to go for a walk so I can reset” rather than blurt something out you might regret later… I know this all too well!

 Honor your body’s need to rest.
 Getting back to work can be exhausting and stir up a lot of feelings.
-Just using your brain that much, being in the context of other people, going through the learning curve.
+Just using your brain that much, being in the context of other people and going through the learning curve of a new job.
 Make sure you rest after work and have contingency plans if things trigger you.

 Minimize the amount of stuff you do that is not work while you acclimatize to work.
 Can someone else do the laundry?
 Are there easy frozen meals you can have?
 Can someone else organize a meal train for you?